 Cherry Hardwood Flooring

 Now, if you are looking for the highest aesthetic value, you are probably looking for cherry.
 One of the prettiest exotic hardwood flooring options out there, cherry has a satin-like texture with a very smooth finish.
 It comes in warm hues, with either light or dark undertones.
 Cherry has some of the most intricate grain patterns among different types of hardwood.
-But cherry is generally pricier than other materials and it is less resistant.
+But cherry is generally pricier than other materials and it is less resistant to staining.
 You should not install cherry hardwood floors in rooms with heavy foot traffic.

 Recommended color palette: Whites and grays are welcome here since cherry has such a bold look to it.
 You can also get creative with creamy versions of your favorite tones, or bold with a slightly subdued bright color like teal.